MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/site-server-high-availability.md

 ## Limitations

-- A single site server in passive mode is supported at each primary site.
+- Only a single site server in passive mode is supported at each site.

-- A site server in passive mode isn't supported in a hierarchy.
+- In version 1806, a site server in passive mode isn't supported in a hierarchy.
 A hierarchy includes a central administration site and a child primary site.
 Only create a site server in passive mode at a standalone primary site.<!--1358224-->

     - Starting in version 1810, Configuration Manager supports site servers in passive mode in a hierarchy.
 The central administration site and child primary sites can have an additional site server in passive mode.<!-- 3607755 -->

 - A site server in passive mode isn't supported at a secondary site.<!--SCCMDocs issue 680-->